My Unhurried Life

 I’m Olivia.

-Just a few years ago, I was working 45+ hours a week – emotionally stretched, stressed out of my mind, sleeping little, maxing out at the gym, and eating quick, convenient meals (hello, frozen pizza).
-When I was let go from that job, my whole life turned upside-down, and I didn’t know what to do with myself.
+Just a few years ago, I was working 45+ hours a week, revolving around my job; emotionally stretched, sleeping little, maxing out at the gym, and primarily eating quick & convenient meals (hello, frozen pizza).
+After no longer working that job, my whole life turned upside-down, and I didn’t know what to do with myself.

-As a result, I searched for my new “thing.”
-I dabbled with sustainability, homesteading, minimalism, and “slow” living.
-Everything felt so scrambled, like I was searching for answers in the activities; that one of these would make my life right and give me purpose.
-The more I researched, tuned into myself (or rather, my soul), and understood about the world around us, I grabbed a glimpse of what I was missing: Slowing down.
+The more I researched, tuned into my soul, and understood about the world around us, I grabbed a glimpse of what I was missing: Slowing down.
 Living the unhurried life.

 Let’s define some terms…